 We will attempt to book in a time that suits all parties.
 Stallholders, or a representative of theirs, must be onsite for this to occur to make it smooth for all parties.

 The sale of single use plastic water bottles under 750ml are now banned at Woodfordia.
 450ml reusable aluminium water bottles will be available at wholesale rates through our Supplies Department.
 These can be refilled at Mt Beerwah Natural Spring Water refill stations around site.

-Our Supplies Department has been upgraded for WFF 22-23 to include many items you may require.
+Our Supplies Department has been upgraded to include many items you may require.
 A link to our ordering website will be provided and you’ll find items such as soft drinks, milk, ice, coffee cups, cable ties, rope, gaffer tape and the like.
 Our intent is to save you a trip to town and to reduce vehicle movements on site.

 $20,000,000 Public Liability Insurance is compulsory for all stallholders.